glaldaz/RealTimeBusTracker/README.md

 A web app that pulls in the real time location of busses that run a rout in Boston from MIT to Harvard.
 The location of the busses is displayed on a map and updated every 15 seconds.

 ## How To Run
-Create an account with https://www.mapbox.com/ to obtain a developer key.
+Create an account with https://www.mapbox.com/ to obtain an access token key.
 Insert the Mapbox access token in the busTracker.js file as show bellow:

 ```JS
 const mapboxgl.accessToken = 'YOUR ACCCESS TOKEN HERE'
 ```

 ## Future improvements
+- Change the icons for the buses
-I would like to be able to chang ethe icons in the future and be able to display bus capacity by color of the icon.
+- Display bus capacity by changing color of the icon
+- Place markers for MIT and Harvard

 ## License information
 Copyright (c) 2021 Guillerm Aldaz